A core in a star-forming disc as evidence of inside-out growth in the early Universe

 How can a $z=7.43$ galaxy build such a high central stellar mass density that is comparable to local ellipticals?
 Our analysis shows that the star-formation activity is dominated by the disc component.
-However, it is not clear whether there was an episode of disc formation previous to the peak of the SFH of the core (i.e. over 100 Myr ago): earlier disc formation is still a possibility based on the posterior distribution of the SFH (see Methods Figure \ref{fig:disc_corner}).
+However, it is not clear whether there was an episode of disc formation prior to the peak of the SFH of the core (that is, more than 100 Myr ago): earlier disc formation is still a possibility based on the posterior distribution of the SFH (see Methods Figure \ref{fig:disc_corner}).
 Therefore, we speculate that the following two scenarios are possible to build up this core.
-The first is continuous inside-out growth, where early disc formation took place in a very compact disc, forming the currently observed core \cite{MO_discs_1998MNRAS.295..319M}.
-Such compact, disc-like objects have indeed been observed at redshift of above 10 \cite{Robertson_JADES_2022arXiv221204480R}.
-The clump could then be a star-forming instability in the disc.
-An alternative is that the disc formed first, suffered an infall of gas into the centre due to compaction (possibly caused by instability triggered by the clump, \cite{Zolotov_2015MNRAS.450.2327Z, Tacchella_density_profiles_and_Quenching_2016MNRAS.458..242T}), which then forms the core.
-The disc would then re-form via new accretion of gas.
-Either way it would appear that the clump is either a disc instability or a recently accreted satellite galaxy, although we are not able to constrain this further.
+The first is continuous inside-out growth, where early disc formation took place in a extremely compact disc, forming the currently observed core \cite{Mo1998}.
+Indeed, such compact disc-shaped objects have been observed at a redshift of more than 10 \cite{Robertson2023}.
+An alternative is that the disc was formed first and suffered an infall of gas into the centre due to compaction \cite{Zolotov2015, Tacchella2016}, which then formed the core.
+The disc would then re-form via newly accretion of gas.